 1. Situational attention: As a person becomes part of a situation they focus on the key concepts, which help them to understand the context in which they are now to react and respond.

-2. Perspective Taking/Theory of Mind: Once in the situation – who are the people, what do I know them and even if I don’t know anyone, what do I know about people and how they may think and feel based on the situation.
+2. Perspective Taking/Theory of Mind: Once in the situation – who are the people, what do I know about them and even if I don’t know anyone, what do I know about people and how they may think and feel based on the situation.
 How do I think and feel?

 3. Interpreting/abstracting: Given how I am attending to my self and others in the situation, how do I interpret any form of communication (language, tone of voice, facial expression, gestures, eye-gaze, stance, etc.)